 It’s easy to wander the museum yourself or you can take a guided tour.
 Licensed guides wait outside the museum and can be hired for small group tours.
 The museum itself provides free tours — just ask when you buy your ticket.
 The museum is wheelchair-friendly.
 There is a café on the lower level, where you can boost your caffeine and blood sugar.

-El Papalote (The Kite), is one of the best children’s museums in the world.
+El Papalote (The Kite) (@Papalote_Museo) is one of the finest children’s museums in the world.
 Floor-to-ceiling displays include a rain forest tree, a five-story maze, and interactive games.
 All of these exhibits are labeled in Spanish.
-There’s an IMAX movie theater, a patio court and gift store.
+There’s an IMAX movie theater, a patio court, and gift store.

 The museum is located at Avenida Consitituyentes #268 in the second section of Chapultepec Park.
 Unless you know your way around the park, Papalote is fairly well hidden.
 It’s not within easy walking distance of a metro, so if you don’t have your own car, taking a taxi is advisable.
 The museum is open Tuesdays to Sundays and is open in shifts from 10am to 2pm and from 3pm to 7pm.
 Tickets are good for the specific time period, not the entire day.